nablarch/nablarch-document/en/migration/index.rst

 The first "Nablarch version upgrade" refers to changing the version of Nablarch used in the project from 5 to 6.

 The second, "Compatible with Jakarta EE", refers to making the project compatible with Jakarta EE 10.
-This includes changes to packages introduced in Jakarta EE 9, and changes libraries that depend on Java EE to Jakarta EE-compatible versions.
+This includes changes to namespaces introduced in Jakarta EE 9, and changes libraries that depend on Java EE to Jakarta EE-compatible versions.

 Each specific procedure will be described below.